pjtunstall/ziggurats/README.md

 ## 1. Intention

-[This](https://ziggurats.netlify.app/) is a little project I came up with to learn about the Canvas API and MVC architecture.
+[Ziggurats](https://ziggurats.netlify.app/) is a little exercise I came up with to learn about the Canvas API and MVC architecture.

 ## 2. Instructions